Importance of Project Control and Monitoring

-We know how important it is to keep your customers happy and satisfied.
+We know how indispensable it is to keep your customers happy and satisfied.
 That’s why it’s important for you to learn how to present the status of a project to a customer in order to make sure they are satisfied with what you have done for them.

 Project control and monitoring processes help you manage the team, project, budget, schedule, and the whole process in a much more organized way.
 The monitored data also helps you control the resources and hence manage the project’s budget.